-12. What is a Politically Exposed Person (PEP)?
+17. What is a Politically Exposed Person (PEP)?

-PEPs are understood to be individuals who are or have been entrusted with prominent public functions, as well as direct family members or close associates of these individuals.
+PEPs, as defined in article 1, paragraph 1 of the AML/CFT State Ordinance, refer to individuals who are or have been entrusted with prominent public functions, as well as the direct family members or close associates of these individuals.

-Examples of individuals entrusted with prominent public functions include heads of state, heads of government, ministers, state secretaries, members of parliament, members of the supreme court, constitutional courts, other high tribunals that render judgments that generally are not open to appeal, member of courts of auditors, boards of directors of central banks, ambassadors, chargés d'affaires, high ranked army officers, members of executive management or supervisory bodies of state companies, and individuals holding positions at an international level, such as representatives with the United Nations.
+Examples of individuals entrusted with prominent public functions include heads of state, heads of government, ministers, state secretaries, members of parliament, members of the governing bodies of political parties, members of supreme courts, constitutional courts, other high tribunals that render judgments that generally are not open to appeal, member of courts of auditors, boards of directors of central banks, ambassadors, chargés d' affaires, high-ranked army officers, members of executive, management or supervisory bodies of state-owned companies, and individuals holding positions at an international level, such as representatives of the United Nations.